smaakage85/shapemaker/README.md

 `shapemaker` targets *full-stack* data scientists with intermediate knowledge of python, Amazon Sagemaker as well as AWS in general, docker, shell scripting and development of web applications.

 ## :cinema: Demo
 Click the screen below to watch a quick walkthrough of some of the most important features of the 'shapemaker' template.
 The video goes through how to build training and endpoint images and how to create training jobs and endpoints from the command line.
-Furthermore I show to enable (and execute) `shapemaker` CI/CD workflows.
+Furthermore I show to enable `shapemaker` CI/CD workflows.

 [![Watch the video](https://img.youtube.com/vi/tn9sbyskPCI/maxresdefault.jpg)](https://youtu.be/tn9sbyskPCI)